 Please review additional costs associated with this program.

-The Miami Dade College Physician Assistant, Associate in Science degree is a two year (24 months) educational program consisting of 56 semester credits.
 During the first year, students complete course work in the basic and applied sciences including, clinical medicine, pharmacology, history/physical examination techniques, and surgical technical skills.
 Several of these courses have both a lecture and a laboratory component.

 During the second year, students are provided the opportunity to develop their clinical skills and expand their knowledge by participating in supervised clinical practice experiences (SCPE) under the supervision of medical professionals such as physician assistants and physicians.
 To provide students with a broad range of clinical experience, the program utilizes numerous hospitals, primary care centers, and free standing clinical settings within the State of Florida.